-- a) Prepare a list of three biblical texts and/or passages (e.g., referring to a person, place, or event) which are illuminated by archaeological evidence. - b) Submit a one-page single-spaced written report (WordPerfect or MS Word format) for each of these three texts/passages-each on a separate 81⁄2 x 11 inch piece of paper.
-(See attached sample) - c) The reports are due on or before April 20, 2020 and should include the following information: - Student's name, the date, and title of course. - The full text of the passage with its reference. - A short description of how the text/passage is illuminated by archaeological evidence.
+- 1. Projects: - a) Prepare a list of three biblical texts and/or passages (e.g., referring to a person, place, or event) which are illuminated by archaeological evidence.

-- A list of at least three bibliographic sources consulted in developing your report on that particular text/passage. - An explanation of how this discovery has been beneficial to you personally and/or how you may use this information in your future ministry/work. - Reports will be evaluated on the basis of clarity, completeness, and compelling data.
+- b) Submit a one-page single-spaced written report (WordPerfect or MS Word format) for each of these three texts/passages-each on a separate 81⁄2 x 11 inch piece of paper.
+(See attached sample)-or prepare a single PowerPoint presentation that shows how archaeology illustrates these three texts you have chosen. - c) The reports/Powerpoint are/is due on or before April 30, 2020, and should include the following information: - Student's name, the date, and title of course. - The full text of the passage with its reference. - A short description of how the text/passage is illuminated by archaeological evidence. - A list of at least three bibliographic sources consulted in developing your report on that particular text/passage. - An explanation of how this discovery has been beneficial to you personally and/or how you may use this information in your future ministry/work. - Reports will be evaluated on the basis of clarity, completeness, and compelling data. - 2.
+Sermons